Leader-in-Residence Program

 • Dr. Tracy Fitzsimmons, Shenandoah University’s 16th president and the institution’s first female president since its founding in 1875

-• Rodney Robinson, 2019 National Teacher of the Year and senior advisor for Richmond Public Schools
+• Rodney Robinson, 2019 National Teacher of the Year and Senior Policy Advisor for Richmond Public Schools

 • Ayesha Rascoe, White House reporter for National Public Radio, and Michael Paul Williams, columnist for the Richmond Times-Dispatch